This AI-enhanced forensic likeness was created from a 1980’s clay sculpture of a man whose skeletonized remains were found near Ormond Beach in 1982.

 • Likely born between 1935 and 1947

-We need your help to give this John Doe his name back.
-In addition to underwriting the DNA sequencing and genealogy research for this case, Genealogy For Justice is sponsoring a DNA testing program in order to gain the DNA matches required to identify him.
+In addition to underwriting the DNA sequencing and genealogy research for this case, Genealogy For Justice is sponsoring a DNA reference testing program in order to gain the DNA matches required to identify him.